 - Phase 4: Deprecate the old system

 Run both systems in parallel during the transition when possible.
+This gives you a clean rollback and lets you compare outputs before you cut traffic over.

-4. Prioritize Data Integrity
+4. Prioritize data integrity

 Your data is your most valuable asset.
 Plan for: